w3c/tocc/management/Framework.md

 #### Model Kinds

-The Information Viewpoint consists of the following model kinds:
+The Information Viewpoint consists of the following model kinds ([MK comment: I think we opted to omit some of these]):

 -   Vocabulary Model Kind
 -   Ontology Model Kind